ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R11]**
 A BPI MUST have the same security assurances as to the CCSM it utilizes.

-*Verifiable in this context means that a 3rd party can verify, via a cryptographic proof on the CCSM, that a transaction changed the state of a State Object in the BPI correctly, based on agreed-upon business rules - for example changing the Order status from open to completed.*

 [[R11]](#r11) Testability: The three security assurances given by the CCSM (Data Immutability, Provable Time Linearization, and Double Spend Protection) are automatically extended to the BPI data and, therefore, the BPI itself, when a BPI commits the Zero Knowledge Proof, the Public Input of the Proof, and the New State Commitment to, as an example, the [Shield Smart Contract](https://github.com/eea-oasis/baseline/blob/main/core/contracts/contracts/privacy/Shield.sol) on the CCSM.

 #### **[R12]**